

 2.1 Establishing the training required and a training plan

-The staff member should contact the Centre for Innovation in Learning and Teaching, within 4 weeks of commencing employment so that appropriate training requirements can be determined and a training plan can be established.
+The staff member should contact the Learning and Teaching Services team within 4 weeks of commencing employment so that appropriate training requirements can be determined and a training plan can be established.

 2.2 Completions

-Completions will be recorded by the Centre for Innovation in Learning and Teaching (CILT) or the Office of Graduate Research (OGR) as appropriate.
+Completions will be recorded by Learning and Teaching Services or the Office of Graduate Research (OGR) as appropriate.
 However, it is the responsibility of the staff member and their supervisor to ensure that the necessary evidence of completion(s) (or exemption(s)) is provided as indicated in section 1 and 2.3.

 2.3 Exemptions